Skip to main content

 • Please request an RMA by utilizing our Support Portal before you return your product to us.
 We will provide details, and shipping instructions once we issue an RMA.

-• Outside the U.S., contact the dealer where the product was purchased for return instructions.
+• Customers outside of North America, please contact the dealer where the product was purchased from for return and warranty instructions.

 Items to Check Before Sending a Scope for Repair